ZILtoid1991/pixelperfectengine/docs/changelog/roadmap.md

 Added benefits are speed (10 000+ objects per frame!), the possibility of low-res 3D graphics, and easy implementation of transformable sprites.

-### Pre-requirements
+## Pre-requirements

 Mostly finishing iota to a state it can replace the current SDL functionality.
 (DONE!)

-### Things probably need to be changed before, through, or after the GPU transition
+## Things probably need to be changed before, through, or after the GPU transition

 * Tile rendering needs to be figured out yet again.
 Either needs to stay on the CPU, completely offloaded to the GPU, or some hybrid approach. ~~The GPU approach would limit the scanline effects.~~ Scanline effects can be done with special shaders.
 * ~~In order to better take advantage of the GPU, the Tile Format has to be rewritten, probably to 64 bit words.
 This would give the user extra bitflags, per-tile alpha channel, per-tile compositing function, flags for rotation, etc.~~ Basic tile format will be mostly kept as is, tile rotation will be added though to a flag, the rest of the bitfield will be used as priority.
 However, extra data can be assigned for per-vertex color data, which can be used for color calculation, either shared or per-tile.

-### Complications
+## Complications

 The Transformable Tile Layer likely cannot be done without either heavy compromises, or heavy restructuring, especially not without compute shaders (not available on all GPUs).
 Likely it will be still be done by the CPU, then streamed to the GPU as textures, which at "retro" resolutions, shouldn't be too taxing on lower-end hardware.
 (Likely will be dropped with regular tile layer getting some of its capabilities instead)

-### Current status
+## Current status

+* Basic functionality works now, some optimization work might remain.
+* Tile layer now has basic transform support, but no raster interrupt effect emulation.
+Per-line scrolling might get added as an effect however.
+* TO DO: Implement the lighting system.
-* Heavy consideration of also implementing a vulkan rendering pipeline (nuvk?).
+* Heavy consideration of also implementing a vulkan rendering pipeline (nuvk?
+That would also give Metal support).

+# Move away from the GC

+With the use of `numem`, every new or rewritten system will be moved to a nogc system, to avoid potential pauses from garbage collection traces.
+At least numem allows operation alongside of Phobos and D's own GC (with some caveats).

+# Minor features

+## Updated mapping format

+* Create graphics attribute extension.
+(DONE!)
+* Create logic attribute extension for user data.
+(DONE!)
+* Rework of tile attribute system.
+(DONE!)
+(See `formats/mapdata.md` for more information)
+* Implement reader and writer for the new format.
+(TO DO!)

 ## Logging

 Add a logger to record events and errors.

-## Move away from the GC

-With the use of `numem`, every new or rewritten system will be moved to a nogc system, to avoid potential pauses from garbage collection traces.
-At least numem allows operation alongside of Phobos and D's own GC (with some caveats).